Xorcerer/rock-paper-scissors/ReadMe.md

     which are required by the test.
 * Listens on 10010, hard coded.
 * The client should be launched after server, for now, no retry mechanism.

+## Things Could be enhanced.

+* Shutdown server gracefully.
+* Configuration of port and log file.
+* Multi-threads for handling different sessions.
+* Client retry on connection failed.

 ## Coding style